 “You’re gonna need a bigger paradigm.”

-While ISO3100 and COSO are more than adequate frameworks for well-behaved randomness, and most certainly for closed systems, linearity, equilibrium and deterministic systems.
+While ISO3100 and COSO are more than adequate frameworks for well-behaved randomness, and for simple systems characterized by linearity, equilibrium and stability.
 But not so much for higher levels of randomness and complexity.
 Like Chief Brody, we need a bigger and more expansive paradigm that can deal with non-linear operating far from equilibrium and exhibiting wild randomness.
 And, of course, surprises like Bruce-The-Shark.

 Amanda would have been better off going to Las Vegas.
 At least predictive modeling works there – the House always comes out on top.